-- Tickets, stop and visit to: Monument to the Peasant, Cactus Garden, Mirador del Río and Fundación César Manrique
+- Tickets, stop and visit Monument to the Peasant, Cactus Garden, Mirador del Río, and Fundación César Manrique

-- Entrance, stop and visit Jameos Del Agua or Cueva de Los Verdes (customer must choose which of the two centres he wants to visit)
+- Entrance, stop and visit Jameos Del Agua or Cueva de Los Verdes (customer must choose which of the two centers he wants to visit)

 - Free time for lunch (LUNCH NOT INCLUDED)

 - Not suitable for people with reduced mobility

 - It is recommendable to bring comfortable shoes and clothes